-With the flora and fauna of the valley instilling a sense of tranquility, the months from April to June serve as the best time to visit, Sonmarg.
-During these months you can walk across endless lanes of wildflowers, breathing, capturing, and admiring the scenic beauty of the place.
+With flora and fauna of the valley instilling a sense of tranquility, the months from April to June serve as the best time to visit, Sonmarg.
+During these months you can walk across endless lanes of wild flowers, breathing, capturing and admiring the scenic beauty of the place.

 For frequent flyers, Srinagar Airport is around 70 kilometers away from Sonmarg.
 You can hire a taxi from Srinagar Airport to Sonmarg.

-If you prefer traveling on trains, then the nearest train station is Jammu which is accessible by all major train routes of the country.
+If you prefer travelling in trains, then the nearest train station is Jammu which is accessible by all major train routes of the country.

 You can also board state-run buses from Jammu and Kashmir to Sonmarg.

-For an authentic wanderlust experience during our Ladakh bike trip, we travel to Sonmarg by road from Srinagar.
+For an authentic wanderlust experience, you can travel to Sonmarg by road.
 Jammu is about 400 kilometers away from Sonmarg.
 On your way, you can enjoy the local marvels of the state and make your trip a little more memorable.